Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 for the player.
 Setting higher SRT latency will help much more in the case when TLPKTDROP causes packet drops too often.

+When a receiver encounters the situation where the next packet to be played was not successfully received from the sender, the receiver will "skip" the packet and send a fake ACK.
+To the sender, this fake ACK is a real ACK ({{packet-acks}}), and so it just behaves as if the packet had been received.
+This facilitates the synchronization between SRT sender and receiver.
+The fact that a packet was skipped remains unknown by the sender.
+It is recommended that skipped packets are recorded in the statistics on the SRT receiver.

 ## Drift Management {#drift-management}